 To ensure that your child's teeth continue to thrive, we will assess any need they may have for orthodontic intervention as they reach their milestones.

-Whether your child needs help relaxing or wants to stay asleep, a kid’s dentist will offer sedation options that will leave them feeling at ease.
+Whether your child needs help relaxing or wants to stay asleep, we will offer sedation options that will leave them feeling at ease.

 If your child is toothless or has damaged teeth, it can affect them for life.
 Restorative pediatric dentistry allows us to help your child take back their smile by improving both the appearance and functionality of teeth.
 We use dental treatments such as crowns, enabling them to be less self-conscious when eating in front of others.